CytronTechnologies/Hackathon-Penang-2016/Applications/Hackathon-key-generator/nodejs/README.md

 * NwkSKey
 * AppSKey

 Every LoRa shield/device has a unique devEUI.
-Please ask assistance from authorities if fail to retrieve devEUI.
+Please consult the authorities for retrieval of devEUI.

 ## Prerequisite
 * NodeJS - [See here for how to install](https://nodejs.org/en/)